 [Section 141 inserted by No. 78 of 2003 s.
 17.]

-142. Legal representation
+142. Legal representation for witnesses and others

 (1) When appearing at an examination a witness may be legally represented.

 (2) If the Commission has notice that a witness will not have a legal representative present at an examination, the Commission may, if it considers that in the circumstances it would be in the public interest to do so, arrange for the person to be legally represented at the examination.